Agritech in India: Sector Overview and Scope for Investments

 How agritech aids productivity and efficiency in India’s agriculture sector

 Agritech primarily refers to an ecosystem of companies and startup enterprises that are capitalizing on technological advancements to deliver products or services for increasing yield, efficiency – both in terms of time and cost, and profitability for farmers across the agriculture value chain.
-The various segments within the agritech industry, which support the overall value chain are:
+The various segments within the agritech sector, which support the overall value chain are:

 - Market linkage – farm inputs: Digital marketplace and physical infrastructure to link farmers to inputs.